The release manager role in Spark means you are responsible for a few different things:

 $ git log v1.1.1 --grep "$expr" --shortstat --oneline | grep -B 1 -e "[3-9][0-9][0-9] insert" -e "[1-9][1-9][1-9][1-9] insert" | grep SPARK > large-patches.txt

-The apache/spark-docker provides dockerfiles and Github Action for Spark Docker images publish.
+The apache/spark-docker provides Dockerfiles and GitHub Action for Spark Docker images published, please follow the instructions to create and upload the docker images.

 Enjoy an adult beverage of your choice, and congratulations on making a Spark release.